Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 2) Assign one accountable owner (yes, one)

-One owner doesn’t mean one person does all the work.
+One owner does not mean one person does all the work.

 It means one person is accountable for the result and has the authority to force decisions across functions.